- American Physical Society Sites

 - Careers In Physics

 - About APS

 APS meetings provide opportunities to learn about current research, make great connections with students, mentors, and even potential employers.
-By presenting your research at an APS meeting, you are making a valuable contributions to the scientific community and participating in an important dialog with colleagues.
+By presenting your research at an APS meeting, you are making valuable contributions to the scientific community and participating in an important dialogue with colleagues.

-The APS March and April meeting scientific programs are made up of parallel sessions that include both oral and poster research presentations.
+The APS March and April meeting scientific programs are made up of parallel sessions that include both oral and poster research presentations, given both in-person and virtually.
 There are advantages and disadvantages for each.

 Oral sessions consist of a series of individual talks that are twelve minutes in duration.
 An oral presentation has the following characteristics:

 Poster sessions typically take place in large time blocks, usually in the afternoon.
 Speakers are expected to be available with their posters and to speak about their research for the duration of the session.
 APS virtual meetings also include ePoster sessions.
 Poster presentations have the following characteristics:

 Disadvantages of poster sessions include that:

 Undergraduates have the option of presenting in a general session or an undergraduate-only session.
 There are a number of factors to consider when deciding what type of session to present in.
 Either choice represents an important opportunity for professional development, so decide based on your personal and professional goals.